vectordotdev/vector/rfcs/2023-09-19-18604-metrics-data-model-refactor.md

 ### Refactoring `Distribution` into an enum that handled all distribution types

 We would refactor the `Distribution` variant to be a dedicated enum that represented all possible forms of a "distribution".
-While there are a few different forms and usaes for the word "distribution," we're referring to them here as any metric that encapsulates multiple samples/observations.
+While there are a few different forms and uses for the word "distribution," we're referring to them here as any metric that encapsulates multiple samples/observations.
 This could be the raw samples themselves, or it could be a compressed/condensed form such as a histogram or sketch.

-One key aspect here is that a distribution to meant to encompass all relevant/possible forms that Vector may need to handle and in a way that can be used interchangably between sources and sinks, such as taking in a fixed-bucket histogram from the `prometheus_scrape` source and being able to get a DDSketch to send out from the `datadog_metrics` sink.
-Said another way, the goal here is to be able to hand a `Distribution` metric to any metrics-capable sink and allow it to represent that distribution in the highest fidelity way possible, whether that's converting from one distribution variant to another, or downsampling it such as emitting fixed quantiles from a sketch, and so on.
+One key aspect here is that a distribution to meant to encompass all relevant/possible forms that Vector may need to handle and in a way that can be used interchangeably between sources and sinks, such as taking in a fixed-bucket histogram from the `prometheus_scrape` source and being able to get a DDSketch to send out from the `datadog_metrics` sink.

+Said another way, the goal here is to be able to hand a `Distribution` metric to any metrics-capable sink and allow it to represent that distribution in the highest fidelity way possible, whether that's losslessly converting from one distribution variant to another, or emitting fixed quantiles from a sketch, and so on.

 #### Raw distribution